February 11, 2017

 You can read the whole press release MCS Contract Negotiations Update.

-Muncie Community Schools is a symptom of the problem called neoliberalism.
-While neoliberalism forces us into a classist society, guess how we react.
+Muncie Community Schools is a symptom of a much larger problem.
+It really is class warfare by those of economic means who control our press, both political parties, and universities.
 How many parents have moved their students from MCS to a county school system because they wanted “better” for their kids?
 How many moved their kids to predominately white county schools when Southside closed?

 Are the teachers better, or is the school whiter?